Hipomenes/hipomenes.github.io/_posts/2025-03-14-revueltas.md

 My new article, "Estruendos de la mirada: José Revueltas y la anamorfosis", just appeared in UNAM's *Nuevas Poligrafías: Revista de Teoría Literaria y Literatura Comparada*.

-> This article proposes a study of the gaze and the vis ible in the work of the Mexican writer José Revueltas (1914-1976) based on an analysis of some of the most recurrent optical devices in his narrative: convex mirrors, the oblique gaze and the eye of the cyclops.
+> This article proposes a study of the gaze and the visible in the work of the Mexican writer José Revueltas (1914-1976) based on an analysis of some of the most recurrent optical devices in his narrative: convex mirrors, the oblique gaze and the eye of the cyclops.